Table of contents

 What is the telemetry in Container Security used for?
 What kind of data is admission control sending?

-For more information about data collection and telemetry, see Container Security Data Collection.
+For more information about data collection and telemetry, see Trend Cloud One - Container Security Data Collection.

-If a connection to Cloud One fails, will an administrator be notified about an issue in the validation process?
-If so, how are they notified, and can you configure the notifications?
+If a connection to Trend Cloud One fails, will an administrator be notified about an issue in the validation process?
+If so, how are they notified, and can the notifications be configured?

 No alerts will be raised, but a warning icon (Warning icon) will appear on the cluster page after 24 hours of inactivity, and the admission controller will contain error logs.
 You can also configure the logging destination in your cluster, which allows you to integrate our logging solution in with Kubernetes.

-When should you increase the replica count for the admission controller?
+When should the replica count for the admission controller be increased?

 Consider increasing the replica count for the admission controller in large environments, where many admission requests may occur at the same time.
-Admission requests occur when a pod scales its replica counts, new deployments occur, etc.
+Admission requests occur when a pod scales its replica counts, new deployments occur, and so on.

-How do you add pods with multiple containers to exceptions?
+How to add pods with multiple containers to exceptions?

 Pods with multiple containers should have exceptions for all containers inside of them.
 Container Security only allows the admission request if all requested containers are not violating a policy rule or meet exception criteria.